Arizona HOA Laws Explained: Homeowner Rights & Protections Under Title 33, Chapter 16

 No. Under ARS §33-1808, HOAs must provide record access within 10 business days with no "proper purpose" requirement.
 Records include meeting minutes, financial statements, enforcement history, budgets, and audit reports.
 If wrongfully denied, you can file an ADRE complaint or pursue legal action for damages.

-What happens if my Arizona HOA holds a hearing before 21 days?
+What if my Arizona HOA skips the notice and hearing process?

 How can I challenge a fine for being unreasonable in Arizona?